Toronto Comicon Joins Events Canceled Due To Coronavirus

 Now, we’re pretty sure that you, like many others, are starting to get frustrated with all of the events being canceled right now.
 It’s unfortunate.
 It’s been a big time for concerts, festivals, and other big events.
 So, we’re all here with you, feeling some disappointment.
 Unfortunately, one of the most recent events canceled because of Coronavirus is the Toronto Comicon.
-It joins the Emerald City Comic Con, among many other events, in the long list of cancelations.
+It joins the Emerald City Comic Con, among many other events and movie releases postposed due to Coronavirus, in the long list of cancelations.
 As a yearly attendee of the con, I am with you all in expressing my deepest disappointments.

 Toronto Comicon Canceled Due To Coronavirus Concerns